tauri-apps/tauri-action/README.md

 ## Uploading the artifacts to a release

-`tauri-action` can upload app bundles to an existing GitHub release.
+`tauri-action` can also upload app bundles to an existing GitHub release.
 This workflow uses different actions to create and publish the release. `tauri-action` will only build and upload the app bundles to the specified release.

 ```yml
 name: 'publish'